Geron Corporation (GERN) Shares Up Despite Recent Market Volatility

 GERN’s Market Performance

-GERN’s stock has seen a -3.04% decrease for the week, with a -19.78% drop in the past month and a 9.31% gain in the past quarter.
-The volatility ratio for the week is 5.78%, and the volatility levels for the past 30 days are at 5.98% for Geron Corporation The simple moving average for the last 20 days is -13.55% for GERN stock, with a simple moving average of -5.68% for the last 200 days.
+GERN stock saw a decrease of -6.87% in the past week, with a monthly decline of -22.50% and a quarterly a decrease of 3.33%.
+The volatility ratio for the week is 5.46%, and the volatility levels for the last 30 days are 6.17% for Geron Corporation (GERN).
+The simple moving average for the last 20 days is -13.85% for GERN stock, with a simple moving average of -8.55% for the last 200 days.

 Analysts’ Opinion of GERN